Welcome to Job Prices – thousands of people have saved money by following our tips and taking action based on our cost guides.

 - hire a dehumidifier and leave in the house for a couple of weeks to dry out internal walls

-Cause – rain onto a windswept wall that wasn’t well maintained, moisture then transferred to an internal wall by the poor choice of insulation material.
+Cause – rain on a windswept wall that wasn’t well maintained, moisture then transferred to an internal wall by the poor choice of insulation material.

-Solution – scaffold erected, damp insulation removed, wall repointed and then sealed.
+Solution – scaffold erected, damp insulation removed, wall repointed.

 Steps You Should Not Take